Nobita006/Fintech-Backend/README.md

 - Transfers are treated as a combination of withdrawal and deposit operations to ensure both parties' balances are updated correctly.

 ### 5. Error Handling
 - Basic error handling is implemented.
-Future iterations should include more robust error handling and logging mechanisms.

 ### 6. UI Design
 - The UI is simple and uses Bootstrap for basic styling.
 The focus is on functionality rather than aesthetic design.